JOHANNA VUORIO

 What is the greatest thing you've learnt through your career?

-What is the achievement you’re most proud of?
+What achievement are you most proud of?

-What methodologies, systems or routines do you have in place to make sure you are productive everyday?
+What methodologies, systems or routines do you have in place to make sure you are productive every day?

-If you could give one piece of advice to young female (designers), what would it be?
+If you could give one piece of advice to young female designers, what would it be?